 We gathered as much data as we could from campus, city, and other sources to inform our understanding of the nature and extent of affordable housing issues facing students.
 Much of that data is included in the text of our report to characterize the problems facing students and to support our recommendations, with footnotes indicating the data sources.
-A summary of the most relevant data is provided in Figure 4, and an index of all data sources is included in Appendix B. Most of the data we have used will be directly available via a web link on the Chancellor's website where this report is posted.
+A summary of the most relevant data is provided in Figure 4, and an index of major data sources is included in Appendix B. Most of the data we have used will be directly available via a web link on the Chancellor's website where this report is posted (http://affordable.ucdavis.edu).

 Figure 4.
-Housing Data Snapshot.
+Housing data snapshot.